bavllymagid/website-project/README carefully .md

 every thing else #EAE8E8

-use distomio roman font in signup/in pages
+use distomio roman font in sign up/in pages